SVRF/svrf-javascript-client/docs/MediaApi.md

   'stereoscopicType': "stereoscopicType_example", // String | Search only for Media with a particular stereoscopic type.
   'category': "category_example", // String | Search only for Media with a particular category.
   'size': 10, // Number | The number of results per page.
+  'minimumWidth': 56, // Number | The minimum width for video and photo Media, in pixels.
-  'nextPageCursor': "nextPageCursor_example" // String | Pass this cursor ID to get the next page of results.
+  'pageNum': 56 // Number | Pagination control to fetch the next page of results, if applicable.
 };
 apiInstance.getTrending(opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);